siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 310 Part III — The Causally Free.md

 This layer of existence—the world of forms, laws, and mathematics—is the realm of the Causally Free.
-It is a ghost world that rides atop the physical world, completely effectively decoupled from the laws of mechanics.
+It is a ghost world that rides atop the physical world, effectively decoupled from the laws of mechanics.

 ## Acausal Determinism